Committed to Doing What's Right

 - Zero Tolerance Anti-Harassment and Violence Policy

-We expect our employees to not only abide by the Code but to report conduct that may be unethical, illegal or in violation of the Code.
+We expect our employees to report conduct that may be unethical, illegal or in violation of the Code.
 Managers strive to create an environment where employees feel comfortable reporting concerns.
 We also offer the Chesapeake Ethics and Integrity Helpline, a third-party confidential hotline and secure website.
 True to our culture, Chesapeake does not tolerate retaliation against anyone who raises issues in good faith.

-All reports of unethical business conduct are investigated, reported to both the Board's Audit Committee and appropriate levels of management, and corrective actions are taken.
+All reports of unethical business conduct are investigated and reported to both the Board of Directors Audit Committee and appropriate levels of management.
+Corrective actions are taken when necessary.